Housing, jobs and community facilities FAQs

 What type of community facilities will be available?

-A Centre for Outdoor Sport will be located at the western section of the Northern Arc.
-It will include outdoor sports pitches, as well as supporting facilities to complement existing provision at the nearby Triangle Leisure Centre.
+With regard to sport facilities, a Centre for Outdoor Sport will be located at the western section of the Northern Arc.
+It will include approximately 9 hectares of outdoor sports pitches, as well as supporting facilities to complement existing provision at the nearby Triangle Leisure Centre.